Harshitabajiya/Harshitabajiya/README.md

 <h3 align="left">Additional Information</h3>

 - Winner of Tech Quiz at Rajasthan IT-Day Hackathon
-- Actively participated in coding events, hackathons, and certification programs, strengthening problemsolving skills and staying updated with new technologies
+- Actively participated in coding events, hackathons, and certification programs, strengthening problem,solving skills and staying updated with new technologies